Skip to main content Skip to navigation

 Will my scoring be the same as someone else’s?

-Risk scoring is subjective, but adherence to our scoring guidelines will ensure consistency.
+Risk scoring is somewhat subjective, but adherence to our scoring guidelines will ensure consistency.

 Once I’ve identified the risks, is that enough?

 Risk identification and risk scoring should be dynamic.
-If your mitigating actions are positively impacting the likelihood or impact of a risk occurring, then you can reduce scoring.
-Likewise, if there is an evidence base to say that the likelihood or impact are increasing, you can increase scoring.
+Any measures which help to reduce (mitigate) the likelihood and/or impact of your risk, should also be detailed.
+If your mitigating measures are positively impacting the risk, then you can reduce your score.
+Likewise, if there is evidence to say that the likelihood or impact are increasing, you can increase your risk score.
+Ongoing review of your risks is vital to ensure they are an accurate reflection.

 What is the added value?